MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Language-Support-for-Service-Manager.md

 Setting your Windows locale on a computer that hosts a Service Manager console to one of the supported languages results in Service Manager being displayed in that language.
 In addition to the languages that Service Manager supports, you must also consider the ability to search and sort data in the Service Manager databases.
 The ability to search and sort data in a specific language is defined by the collation settings in Microsoft SQL Server.

 The information in the following table represents the approved collations and the locale identifiers that were tested for Service Manager.
-In the list of collations in this table, “CI” indicates case-insensitive, and “AS” indicates accent-sensitive.
+In the list of collations in this table, `_CI_` indicates case-insensitive, and `_AS_` indicates accent-sensitive.

 |Windows locale|Collation|
 |------------------|-------------|